material-components/material-components-web/packages/mdc-icon-toggle/README.md

 ### Theming

-`mdc-icon-toggle` ships with two css classes, `mdc-icon-toggle--primary` and `mdc-icon-toggle--accent` that allow you to color mdc-icon-toggle based on your primary and accent colors, respectively.
+`mdc-icon-toggle` ships with two css classes, `mdc-icon-toggle--primary` and `mdc-icon-toggle--accent` that allow you to color mdc-icon-toggle based on your primary and secondary colors, respectively.

 ### Listening for change events